 This committee is comprised of six independent directors and is mandated to monitor the health, safety, sustainability, security and environmental practices and procedures of TC Energy and its subsidiaries for compliance with applicable legislation, conformity with industry standards and prevention or mitigation of losses.
 The committee also considers whether the implementation of TC Energy's policies related to health, safety, sustainability and environmental matters are effective.
 The committee reviews reports and, when appropriate, makes recommendations to the board on TC Energy's policies and procedures related to health, safety, security and the environment.
 This committee meets separately with officers of TC Energy and its business units who have responsibility for these matters and reports to the board on such meetings.

-There were three meetings of the Health, Safety, Sustainability & Environment Committee in 2018.
+There were four regularly scheduled meetings of the Health, Safety, Sustainability and Environment Committee in 2021.

 View Health, Safety, Sustainability and Environment committee charter

-There were five meetings of the Human Resources Committee in 2018.
+There were five regularly scheduled meetings of the Human Resources Committee in 2021.